Abhinavd2004/ACM-Cyber-Tasks/README.md

-# ACM-Cyber-Task
+#ACM Cyber Task

 Abhinav Dileep

 Cybersecurity Enthusiast | Software Developer

 About Me

-I am a dedicated B.Tech student at Amrita Vishwa Vidyapeetham, Amritapuri, with a profound interest in technology, particularly in cybersecurity and software development.
+I am a B.Tech student at Amrita Vishwa Vidyapeetham, Amritapuri, with a strong passion for technology, particularly in cybersecurity and software development.
+My solid programming foundation drives me to solve complex problems and create innovative solutions.
-With a solid foundation in programming and a passion for solving complex problems, I strive to leverage my skills to create innovative solutions.

-About repo
+Repository Overview

-This repository documents the tasks completed for the ACM Cyber Club selection process.
-These tasks demonstrate my skills in various cybersecurity domains.
+This repository documents the tasks completed for the ACM Cyber Club selection process, showcasing my skills across various cybersecurity domains.

 Completed Tasks

-1.SQL Injection: Exploited vulnerabilities in a web application to extract unauthorized data.
+1.SQL Injection: Exploited vulnerabilities in a web application to retrieve unauthorized data.

-2,Password Cracking: Implemented techniques to recover passwords using wordlists and brute force methods.
+2.Password Cracking: Utilized wordlists and brute-force methods to recover passwords.

-3.Capture the Flag (CTF): Participated in challenges focused on web security, cryptography.
+3.Capture the Flag (CTF): Engaged in challenges centered on web security and cryptography.

-Skills Demonstrated:
+Skills Demonstrated

 1.Web application security

 2.Password recovery techniques

-Skills:

-Programming Languages:

-1.Python
-2.Java
-3.C (Basics)
+3.Technical Skills

+1.Programming Languages: Python, Java, C (Basics)

-Web Development:
+Web Development: HTML, CSS, JavaScript

-1.HTML

-2.CSS

-3.JavaScript

-Completed ACM cyber tasks, demonstrating practical skills in cybersecurity practices and challenges.
-Completing these ACM Cyber tasks has enhanced my understanding of cybersecurity principles and practices. look forward to applying these skills in real-world scenarios and furthering my knowledge in cybersecurity.
+Completing these ACM Cyber tasks has significantly enhanced my understanding of cybersecurity principles.
+I am eager to apply these skills in real-world scenarios and further my knowledge in the field.